LukeBaber1836/LukeBaber1836/README.md

 # Hi, I'm Luke Baber 👋

-I'm a **software engineer** and **Technical Sales Engineer at IBM** with a passion for building full-stack web applications and solving complex engineering problems.
+I'm a **Software Engineer** with a passion for building full-stack web applications and solving complex engineering problems.
 I hold a B.S. in Mechatronics Engineering from Texas A&M University and have hands-on experience across a diverse set of technologies — from cloud infrastructure to embedded systems.

 ---